muggy8/improbable/from-me-to-me/kKLPhQCS.md

 The body has already been cleaned up and not much is left on the ground.

-However, what I was looking for wasn't on the ground but beneath it.

-I was looking for Melody's body.
+A single glance was all it took for me to realize that what I was looking for was no longer there.

+I made my way to behind the school, under the place where I was hanging by the roof of during the exam day when I was trying to infiltrate the building.

+There was a flower bed growing here and I didn't give it much though at the time but now that I think about it, this must be where the dead is buried.

 Mikay said something about Melody being able to connect with the dead body's Sphere of Influence when we visited last time.